 So, why am I now casting bronze figurines?
 It’s a curious story that began in 1995 with Sailor Moon, a Japanese animation series.
 Anime Anime is an art form from Japanese comic books and graphic novels.
 Anime characters have huge eyes, colorful hair, and adorable characteristics.
 My bronze anime figurines are each cast individually and are like a flower; they exist for a brief time and once they are gone all you have left are the memories. is what brought me to garage kits A garage kit is a scale model kit, often of a female anime character, produced by amateur hobbyists.
 The parts are most commonly cast in polyurethane resin.
 As the market expanded professional companies began making similar kits.
 Sometimes a distinction is made between true garage kits, made by amateurs, and resin kits, manufactured commercially by larger companies. and into modelling, and this in turn led me to cast bronze figurines of cute anime characters.
 Sailor Moon was a vastly different story from super heroes or Disney.
 I thought the Japanese culture was unique; the heroes were people that were fallible and could even die; and the anime genre would explore relationship concepts that were foreign in western culture.

 Later, I had opportunity to play with oxyacetylene torches, hot kilns, and centrifugal casting units.
 Swirling and reflective molten metal caught my fancy.
-The notion of durability and permanence came to mind; this is something that rarely happens with computer systems.
+The notion of durability and permanence came to mind; this is something that rarely happens today.
 I quickly realized that I could easily cast solid bronze artifacts like figurines, cannons, and other curiosities.
 This brings my modelling to a new level.
 I am now making things in metal and this perhaps leaves a more permanent legacy to my work.

 Bronze is a warm metal that is substantive and durable.
 It is my goal to produce about 100 pieces of work that will be a legacy for others to experience and enjoy.